-This paper investigates the impact of data integrity attacks (DIAs) on cooperative economic dispatch of distributed generators (DGs) in an AC microgrid.
-To establish resiliency against such attacks and ensure optimal operation, a localized event driven attack-resilient scheme is proposed.
+This article investigates the impact of data integrity attacks (DIAs) on cooperative economic dispatch of distributed generators (DGs) in an ac microgrid.
+To establish resiliency against such attacks and ensure optimal operation, a localized event-driven attack-resilient scheme is proposed.
 Most of the existing works examine neighboring information to infer the presence of DIAs, where the detection is limited to events such as multiple link failures.
-Two kinds of DIAs are considered in this paper -- namely fault and random attacks, which are segregated based on the final values of consensus updates.
-Firstly, to improve the robustness of the detection theory, a localized resilient control update is designed by modeling each DG with a reference incremental cost.
-Secondly, an event driven control signal is generated for the local incremental cost and held upon detection of attacks, to prevent malicious data from propagating to the neighboring nodes.
-The proposed strategy acts immediately upon detection of data integrity attack to ensure maximization in the economic profit.
-Further, the proposed detection approach is theoretically verified and validated using simulation conditions.
+Two kinds of DIAs are considered in this article-namely, fault and random attacks, which are segregated based on the final values of consensus updates.
+First, to improve the robustness of the detection theory, a localized resilient control update is designed by modeling each DG with a reference incremental cost.
+Second, event-driven control signal is generated for the local incremental cost and held upon the detection of attacks, to prevent malicious data from propagating to the neighboring nodes.
+The proposed strategy acts immediately upon the detection of DIA to ensure maximization in the economic profit.
+Furthermore, the proposed detection approach is theoretically verified and validated using simulation conditions.

 |Tidsskrift||I E E E Transactions on Systems, Man and Cybernetics, Part B: Cybernetics|